CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

-Naively integrated the edited region mesh into original mesh using mesh Boolean can introduce noticeable artifacts, such as surface normal discontinuities and unharmonious geometric details.
-To overcome these issues, our objective is to seamlessly integrate the edited region into the original mesh while simultaneously preserving local fine-grained details and maintaining global smoothness.
-To this end, we propose a Poisson Geometric Fusion strategy, which leverages the edited reference mesh as structural guidance.
-This ensures that the final reconstructed mesh inherits the harmonious global structure of the reference mesh while retaining the local details of the edited region.
+Based on the Poisson equation, we propose a Poisson Geometry Blending strategy to achieve seamless integration of the edited region into the original mesh while leveraging the edited reference mesh as structural guidance.
+We ensure that the final mesh inherits the seamless transition and natural details of the reference mesh while retaining the fidelity of the original mesh and edited region mesh.

-Fig.~\ref{fig:mesh_and_geo} gives an overview of the workflow.
-We first employ a mesh Boolean operation \cite{cherchi2022interactive} to obtain a coarse merged mesh from the original mesh and the edited region mesh.
+\cref{fig:framework_2} gives an overview of the workflow.
+We first apply a mesh Boolean operation \cite{cherchi2022interactive} between the original mesh and the edited region mesh to generate an initial merged mesh.
+We align the original mesh with the edited region mesh according to \cite{zhu2025imaginariumvisionguidedhighquality3d}.
 We then adopt a hybrid SDF/Mesh representation, which enables flexible refinement of mesh geometry by optimizing vertex positions, splitting triangles and collapsing edges.
 The refinement is guided by normal maps rendered from both the edited reference mesh and the edited region mesh, which are blended using a Poisson-based approach.
-This fusion strategy allows the edited region to be naturally incorporated into the original mesh with smooth boundary transitions.
+This geometry blending strategy allows the edited region mesh to be naturally incorporated into the original mesh with harmonious boundary transitions.